brett-freeman/cast/README.md

 Source code for bongcast.com, the website of #420@irc.p2p-network.net.
 Maintained by Brett.

 Currently being re-written in python3.
+Sometimes there is a live version at https://dev.bongcast.com/ to play with.

 ## Install ##
 Create a virtualenv and install dependencies found in requirements.txt